 The covered payroll is then listed.
-The city can utilize the payroll amount or gross earnings as noted on the Form TMRS-0003 for their fiscal year.
+The city can utilize the payroll amount or gross earnings as noted on the city's monthly contribution reports for their fiscal year.

 The ratio of contributions as a percentage of covered payroll should then be calculated.